superfeedr/indexeddb-backbonejs-adapter/README.markdown

 The `storeName` is the name of the store used for the objects of this Model or Collection.
 You _should_ use the same `storeName` for the model and collections of that same model.

-The `database` is a JSON object that define the following :
+The `database` is an object literal that define the following :

  * `id` : and unique id for the database
  * `description` :  a description of the database [OPTIONAL]
  * `migrations` : an array of migration to be applied to the database to get the schema that your app needs.

-The migrations are JSON objects with the following :
+The migrations are object literals with the following :

  * `version` : the version of the database once the migration is applied.
  * `migrate` : a Javascript function that will be called by the driver to perform the migration.
 It is called with a `IDBDatabase` object, a `IDBVersionChangeRequest` object and a function that needs to be called when the migration is performed, so that the next migration can be executed.